prathimavalasapally/DP-500-Azure-Data-Analyst/Instructions/labs/08-create-a-composite-model.md

     ![](../images/dp500-8-5.png)

-    *A DirectQuery model comprises tables that use DirectQuery storage mode.
+    >**Note**: A DirectQuery model comprises tables that use DirectQuery storage mode.
 A table that uses DirectQuery storage mode passes queries through to the underlying data source.
 Data modelers often use this storage mode to model large volumes of data.
-In this instance, the underlying data source is a SQL Server database.*
+In this instance, the underlying data source is a SQL Server database.

 1. Review the report design.

     ![](../images/dp500-8-6.png)

-    *This report page has a title and two visuals.
+    >**Note**: This report page has a title and two visuals.
 The slicer visual allows filtering by a single fiscal year, while the column chart visual displays quarterly sales amounts.
 You will improve upon this design by adding sales targets to the column chart visual.*

 1. In the **Fiscal Year** slicer, select **FY2021**.

      ![](../images1/dp-500-lab8-3.png)

-    *It's important to understand that slicer selections change the filters applied to the column chart visual.
+    >**Note**: It's important to understand that slicer selections change the filters applied to the column chart visual.
 Power BI refreshes the column chart visual.
 That involves retrieving data from the source database.
 That way, the column chart visual shows the latest source data.
-(Some report-level caching may occur, meaning the report may reuse previously queried data.)*
+(Some report-level caching may occur, meaning the report may reuse previously queried data).

 ### Task-3: Review the data model